TresAmigosSD/SMV/docs/dev/SmvGenericModule/SmvModuleRunner.md

 Currently `smvApp.runModule` method is pretty light, which just call `B.rdd()` with attaching a `RunInfoCollector`, and return the result from `B.rdd()` and the collector.

-## The Complexity Caused by Spark DataFrame's Delayed Execution

-## The Simple Logic
+## Custom metadata, Ephemeral and DataFrame Caching

-For Pandas DF, or any other output which are in memory or get calculated anyhow, any time, the `Ephemeral` concept and `persist` concept are so easy to understand and manager.
+For Pandas DF, or any other output which are in memory, the `Ephemeral` concept and `persist` concept are so easy to understand and manage.
 So basically,

 * Persist - save the data to some storage engine (disc, db, cloud, etc.)
 * Ephemeral - don't do persist on this module

 Even for an `Ephemeral` module, user should still be able to use it whatever ways they like.

-For easy comparison, let's use current `SmvDataSet` implementation methods for some pseudo code.

-* doRun - method a concrete `SmvDataSet` to provide to return a `Result` (currently a DF)
-* computeDataFrame - `SmvDataSet` private method, which calls `doRun`, and manages metadata calculation & persisting
-* rdd - `SmvDataSet` method to maintain an in-memory cache for the Results calculated by `computeDataFrame`

-In the simple case (in memory DF), whatever cached in the `rdd` method buffer are the results, which can be used by user within a single transaction without need to re-calculate, regardless whether it's Ephemeral or persisted.
+In the simple case (in memory DF), the result from `doRun` and cached in the `rdd` method buffer has all the data ready for caller to use and to use multiple times, regardless whether it's Ephemeral or persisted.

 The logic within `computeDataFrame` is very simple:
 ```python